 According to state of video marketing survey published by Wyzowl, when both text and video are available on the same page, 72% of the people would prefer watching a video to learn about the product or service.

 From how-to videos to vlogs, you have quite a few options depending on what kind of product you are selling.

-Make sure you are adding catchy call-to-actions towards the end.
+Make sure you are adding catchy call-to-action towards the end.